Rapid Response Team Support

 What is the Rapid Response Process?

-- RRT is a short term support that stabilizes the extremely unsafe situations for up to three days while the school team develops a plan to support the student and staff.
+- RRT is a short term support that stabilizes the extremely unsafe situations and supports the school team in developing a plan to support the student and staff.

-- During the three day time period, RRT may provide student support (Therapeutic Intervention Coach) to help the student stay safe and access their education.
+- RRT may provide part-time student support (Therapeutic Intervention Coach) to help the student stay safe and access their education.
 RRT may also be a thought partner with the school team in the development of an intervention plan.

-- After the initial three days, it may be determined that RRT will continue to provide support to assist in the implementation of the plan in order to help the school to build capacity in following through with the plan.
+- After the initial plan is created, RRT will continue to provide support to assist in the implementation of the plan in order to help the school to build capacity in supporting all students.

 What Kinds of Behavior Does RRT Support?